 If your articles of incorporation were approved, the corporation was created (“born”) as of the date the articles of incorporation were filed with the ACC (or a later date set forth in the articles).

-13. Publish the Articles of Incorporation
+Publish the Articles of Incorporation (Maybe)

-Within sixty days after the date the articles of incorporation were filed with the ACC, you must publish the entire articles of incorporation for three consecutive publications in a newspaper of general circulation in the county of the corporation’s known place of business in Arizona.
+If the corporation’s known place of business is not in Maricopa County or Pima County then within sixty days after the date the articles of incorporation were filed with the ACC, you must publish the entire articles of incorporation for three consecutive publications in a newspaper of general circulation in the county of the corporation’s known place of business in Arizona.
 However, IF YOU FILE THE ARTICLES OF INCORPORATION ON A NON-EXPEDITED BASIS, THE ACC MAY APPROVE OR REJECT THE ARTICLES SUCH THAT YOU DO NOT HAVE TIME TO PUBLISH OR IT MAY OCCUR MORE THAN SIXTY DAYS AFTER FILING SO YOU MAY WANT TO PUBLISH THE ARTICLES BEFORE APPROVAL AND TAKE THE RISK THE ACC DOES NOT APPROVE YOUR ARTICLES.
 IF YOU WAIT FOR ACC APPROVAL, IT MAY BE TOO LATE TO MEET THE PUBLICATION DEADLINE.

 I publish my notices of filing articles of incorporation with the Arizona Capitol Times newspaper at P.O.
 Box 2260.
 Phoenix, Arizona 85002; email address – firstname.lastname@example.org; and phone number 602-258-7026.
 This newspaper can also arrange to publish in any county in Arizona.
 After publishing, the Arizona Capitol Times will prepare and send an Affidavit of Publication to the Arizona Corporation Commission.